kinvolk/cloud-native-bpf-workshop/05-Extras/README.md

 ps aux | grep [e]xecsnoop
 ```

-We notice that bcc tool execsnoop is executed with this parameter:
+We notice that the bcc tool `execsnoop` is executed with this parameter:
 ```
 /usr/share/bcc/tools/execsnoop --mntnsmap /sys/fs/bpf/gadget/mntnsset-20200817XXXXXX-XXXXXXXXXXXX
 ```